risinglightdb/pretty-xmlish/.github/README.md

 + It supports horizontal and vertical "squeezing" of the output, but we only need horizontal squeezing.

 However, the standard Wadler-style "algebraic" pretty printing API is well-designed and can be extended to support the features we desire.
-I saw a screenshot by @xxchan on a private slack channel that shows the SQL explain output of databend's system, which inspired me to write this RFC.
+I saw a screenshot by `@xxchan` on a private Slack channel that shows the SQL explain output of databend's system, which inspired me to write this RFC.

 ## Intended behavior